-Supported web browsers & troubleshooting browser-related issues
+Supported web browsers and troubleshooting browser-related issues

 This article provides detailed information about the web browsers we support, troubleshooting browser-related issues, and browser short-cut tips.

 Audience: Authorised Representatives, IT Specialist, and anyone experiencing browser-related issues.

 The following list summarises the content within this article.
 Click on the links below to take you to the relevant sections:

 - Troubleshooting browser-related issues

 - Reasons why you may need to flush your cache